 - Internal tooling where PII is not involved

-- Cost-sensitive workloads where 80%+ accuracy is sufficient
+- Cost-sensitive workloads where 80%+ accuracy is good enough

 Keep GPT-4o for: